labsland/labdiscoverylib/docs/source/configuration.rst

                                   expired -after an hour-, by default finds an ``Access forbidden`` message.
 You can put
-                                  a link here to redirect him to a different URL (such as your WebLab-Deusto system, so the student is forced to log in).
+                                  a link here to redirect him to a different URL (such as your LabDiscoveryEngine system, so the student is forced to log in).
 ``WEBLAB_UNAUTHORIZED_TEMPLATE``  Same as ``WEBLAB_UNAUTHORIZED_LINK``, but
                                   instead of redirecting, it renders a template.